Skip to content

 Remix is a fullstack, server-rendered React framework.
 Its built-in features for nested pages, error boundaries, transitions between loading states, and more, enable developers to create modern web apps.

-There are multiple ways to get started with Remix on Vercel:
+To get started with Remix on Vercel:

 • If you already have a project with Remix, install Vercel CLI and run the vercel command from your project's root directory